 Regarding Article 7 para. f

-This comment is being written in my personal capacity as a member of
+This comment is being written in my personal capacity as a member of the ICANN community.

 I question the wording in Article 7 paragraph f.

 f.
 One delegate from consumer and civil society groups, selected by the Non-Commercial Users Constituency.

 As this language differs from all other language in this article it seems to be making a political point that is superfluous and inappropriate to the article.